stevendaye/dnd-builder/README.md

 ### Run test cases individually

 In case you would prefer to run test cases individually.
-Here are the different test cases you can expect At the root of the project in dnd-builder.
-Run the following commands
+Here are the different test cases you can expect.

+At the root of the project in dnd-builder.
+Run the following commands:

 - **npx vitest tests/components/elements/TextElement.test.ts**